coreos/docs/cluster-management/setup/update-strategies/index.md

         command: restart
 ```

-## Auto-Updates with a Maintainence Window
+## Auto-Updates with a Maintainance Window

 A timeframe in which to update can be specified by using two systemd units, a very simple service and a timer to run it on your schedule: